 You DO need cheesecloth here.
 A regular strainer will not work, too many little bits will get by and it will be grainy.
 You can get cheesecloth in the baking aisle in any store.
 I bought one large sheet and have used it for five different batches.
 (I cut it in pieces, I didn’t use the same piece multiple times.)
 Pour blended almond mixture through the cheese cloth slowly allowing it to drain.
 Then squeeze out, every last precious, delicious drop of homemade almond milk.
 This is the most time consuming part and takes all of about two whole minutes.

 After straining, pour into a glass and enjoy.

 Yup.
 No joke.
 That’s it.
 It’s sort of like magic.

-Easy Almond Milk Recipe:
+Printable Almond Milk Recipe: